merakigenart/meraki-js-sdk/README.md

 ---

+### Overview

+THe Meraki platform requires that artists provide scripts created using a framework that we provide - this SDK.
+At its core, a script is an ES2015+ class that extends a base class and implemented specific methods.

 ### Writing Scripts for Meraki

 To create a script for Meraki, you must use the framework (SDK) we provide via an npm package.
-This allows for uniformity between scripts, regardless of what rendering library is used.
-Additionally, this makes it easier to create scripts as there's only a single, documented way to write a valid Meraki script.
+This allows for uniformity between scripts, regardless of what rendering library is in use.
+Additionally, this makes it easier to create scripts as there's a single, documented way to write a valid Meraki script.

 The core of your script will be a modern ECMAScript class named `Script` that extends a `MerakiScript` class, as shown below: